RemarkablyCoolGuy/Dead-Dial/README.md

 ## Features:

-* Dark/Light mode supported
+* Dark/Light mode supported.
-* Looks very similar to Apple's Phone app
+* Looks very similar to Apple's Phone app.
 * Can simulate a failed call after a specified amount of time.

 ## Usage